 With over 2.7 billion monthly active users worldwide, Facebook is a powerful social media network.
 It’s also a valuable advertising platform that can help your business, regardless of size and scale, grow your brand awareness, drive traffic, and increase conversions.

 There is a wide range of benefits to incorporating Facebook ads into your marketing campaign.
-Not only is it cost-effective, but it lets you create tailored campaigns to highly targeted audiences.
+Not only is it cost-effective, but it lets you create tailored campaigns for highly targeted audiences.

 Some additional benefits of using Facebook ads include: